zivlevi/codeFresh/README.md

 mongoDB:

-- open terminal for mongodDB
+ open terminal for mongod:
 - cd (location of the directory).
-- enter mongod - opens the server.
+- enter mongod - opens the server. open terminal for mongo:
-- cd (location of the directory)/node_modules/mongodb and enter mongo - opens the mongo shell.
+- cd (location of the directory)/node_modules/mongodb.
+- enter mongo - opens the mongo shell.

 mySQL: